apache/spark/python/docs/source/development/contributing.rst

 Contributing and Maintaining Type Hints
 ----------------------------------------

-PySpark type hints are provided using stub files, placed in the same directory as the annotated module, with exception to ``# type: ignore`` in modules which don't have their own stubs (tests, examples, non-public API).
+PySpark type hints are provided using stub files, placed in the same directory as the annotated module, with exception to ``# type: ignore`` in modules which don't have their own stubs (tests, examples and non-public API).
 As a rule of thumb, only public API is annotated.

 Annotations should, when possible: